bem130/chemquiz/README.md

 Compound lists live under `catalog/` as JSON files organized by folder hierarchy.
 The `catalog/index.json` manifest exposes the available paths for the WASM frontend, which fetches and deserializes the selected file at runtime using `serde`.

+Each compound entry can optionally include:

+- `series_general_formula`: a generalized formula describing the family to which the compound belongs.
+- `functional_groups`: an array of `{ name_en, name_ja, pattern }` objects describing functional groups.
+- `notes`: free-form descriptive text about properties or handling.
+- `smiles`: a SMILES string for structure rendering when available.

 ## Frontend preview (WASM)